Drug Free Workplace Policy

 A safe environment

-Massachusetts Maritime Academy (MMA) maintains an environment that is safe, secure and productive for all students and employees.
+Massachusetts Maritime Academy maintains an environment that is safe, secure and productive for all students and employees.
 Full time employees’ offer of employment is contingent upon a successful drug screening process.
 The inappropriate or illegal use of alcohol and other drugs on Academy property or at Academy activities may impair the health and safety of students and employees.
 It can also inhibit the personal and academic growth of students and lower their productivity.
 Further, it can deminish the quality of work performed by employees, and undermine the public's confidence in the college.
-For all of these reasons, MMA has established a strong policy prohibiting such use.
+For all of these reasons, Massachusetts Maritime Academy has established a strong policy prohibiting such use.

 All members of the Academy community are urged to carefully and seriously reflect on their personal responsibility to remain drug free.
 They must also demonstrate care and concern for others who may be experiencing a substance abuse problem.
 This could include having to make a timely referral for intervention.